syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 {% highlight c# tabtitle="C#" %}

 //Load the existing PDF document.
 PdfLoadedDocument loadedDocument = new PdfLoadedDocument(fileName);

-//Create the form if the form does not exist in the loaded document
+//Create the form if the form does not exist in the loaded document. if(loadedDocument.Form==null) loadedDocument.CreateForm();

-if(loadedDocument.Form==null)

-loadedDocument.CreateForm();

-//Load the page
+//Load the page.
 PdfLoadedPage loadedPage = loadedDocument.Pages[0] as PdfLoadedPage;

 //Create PDF Signature field.
 PdfSignatureField signatureField = new PdfSignatureField(loadedPage, "Signature");

-//Set properties to the signature field.

-signatureField.Bounds = new RectangleF(0, 400, 90, 20);
+//Set properties to the signature field. signatureField.Bounds = new RectangleF(0, 400, 90, 20);
 signatureField.ToolTip = "Signature";

-//Add the form field to the existing document.
+//Add the form field to the existing document. loadedDocument.Form.Fields.Add(signatureField);

-loadedDocument.Form.Fields.Add(signatureField);

 //Save the document.
 loadedDocument.Save("Form.pdf");

-//Close the document
+//Close the document.
 loadedDocument.Close(true);

 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET" %}

 'Load the existing PDF document.

-Dim loadedDocument As New PdfLoadedDocument(fileName)

-'Create the form if the form does not exist in the loaded document
+Dim loadedDocument As New PdfLoadedDocument(fileName) 'Create the form if the form does not exist in the loaded document.

-If loadedDocument.Form Is Nothing Then
+If loadedDocument.Form Is Nothing Then loadedDocument.CreateForm()

-loadedDocument.CreateForm()

 End If

-'Load the page
+'Load the page.
 Dim loadedPage As PdfLoadedPage = TryCast(loadedDocument.Pages(0), PdfLoadedPage)

 'Create PDF Signature field.

-Dim signatureField As New PdfSignatureField(loadedPage, "Signature")

-'Set properties to the signature field.

-signatureField.Bounds = New RectangleF(0, 400, 90, 20)
+Dim signatureField As New PdfSignatureField(loadedPage, "Signature") 'Set properties to the signature field. signatureField.Bounds = New RectangleF(0, 400, 90, 20)
 signatureField.ToolTip = "Signature"

-'Add the form field to the existing document.
+'Add the form field to the existing document. loadedDocument.Form.Fields.Add(signatureField)

-loadedDocument.Form.Fields.Add(signatureField)

 'Save the document.
 loadedDocument.Save("Form.pdf")

-'Close the document
+'Close the document.
 loadedDocument.Close(True)

 {% endhighlight %}

 {% highlight c# tabtitle="UWP" %}

-//Create the file open picker

-var picker = new FileOpenPicker();
+//Create the file open picker. var picker = new FileOpenPicker();
 picker.FileTypeFilter.Add(".pdf");

-//Browse and chose the file
+//Browse and chose the file.
 StorageFile file = await picker.PickSingleFileAsync();

-//Creates an empty PDF loaded document instance
+//Creates an empty PDF loaded document instance.
 PdfLoadedDocument loadedDocument = new PdfLoadedDocument();

-//Loads or opens an existing PDF document through Open method of PdfLoadedDocument class
+//Loads or opens an existing PDF document through Open method of PdfLoadedDocument class. await loadedDocument.OpenAsync(file);

-await loadedDocument.OpenAsync(file);

-//Create the form if the form does not exist in the loaded document

-if (loadedDocument.Form == null)
+//Create the form if the form does not exist in the loaded document. if (loadedDocument.Form == null) loadedDocument.CreateForm();

-    loadedDocument.CreateForm();

-//Load the page
+//Load the page.
 PdfLoadedPage loadedPage = loadedDocument.Pages[0] as PdfLoadedPage;

 //Create PDF Signature field.
 PdfSignatureField signatureField = new PdfSignatureField(loadedPage, "Signature");

-//Set properties to the signature field.

-signatureField.Bounds = new RectangleF(0, 400, 90, 20);
+//Set properties to the signature field. signatureField.Bounds = new RectangleF(0, 400, 90, 20);
 signatureField.ToolTip = "Signature";

-//Add the form field to the existing document.
+//Add the form field to the existing document. loadedDocument.Form.Fields.Add(signatureField);

-loadedDocument.Form.Fields.Add(signatureField);

 //Save the PDF document to stream.
 MemoryStream stream = new MemoryStream();
 await loadedDocument.SaveAsync(stream);
 //Close the document.
 loadedDocument.Close(true);
 //Save the stream as PDF document file in local machine.
 Refer to PDF/UWP section for respected code samples.
 Save(stream, "Form.pdf");

 {% endhighlight %}

 {% highlight c# tabtitle="ASP.NET Core" %}

-//Load the PDF document
+//Load the PDF document.
 FileStream docStream = new FileStream(fileName, FileMode.Open, FileAccess.Read);
 PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

-//Create the form if the form does not exist in the loaded document

-if (loadedDocument.Form == null)
+//Create the form if the form does not exist in the loaded document. if (loadedDocument.Form == null) loadedDocument.CreateForm();

-    loadedDocument.CreateForm();

-//Load the page
+//Load the page.
 PdfLoadedPage loadedPage = loadedDocument.Pages[0] as PdfLoadedPage;

 //Create PDF Signature field.
 PdfSignatureField signatureField = new PdfSignatureField(loadedPage, "Signature");

-//Set properties to the signature field.

-signatureField.Bounds = new Syncfusion.Drawing.RectangleF(0, 400, 90, 20);
+//Set properties to the signature field. signatureField.Bounds = new Syncfusion.Drawing.RectangleF(0, 400, 90, 20);
 signatureField.ToolTip = "Signature";

-//Add the form field to the existing document.
+//Add the form field to the existing document. loadedDocument.Form.Fields.Add(signatureField);

-loadedDocument.Form.Fields.Add(signatureField);

-//Creating the stream object
+//Creating the stream object.
 MemoryStream stream = new MemoryStream();

-//Save the PDF document to stream
+//Save the PDF document to stream. loadedDocument.Save(stream);

-loadedDocument.Save(stream);

-//If the position is not set to '0' then the PDF will be empty.

-stream.Position = 0;
+//If the position is not set to '0' then the PDF will be empty. stream.Position = 0;
 //Close the document.
 loadedDocument.Close(true);

-//Defining the ContentType for pdf file.

-string contentType = "application/pdf";
+//Defining the ContentType for pdf file. string contentType = "application/pdf";
 //Define the file name.
 string fileName = "Form.pdf";

-//Creates a FileContentResult object by using the file contents, content type, and file name.

-return File(stream, contentType, fileName);
+//Creates a FileContentResult object by using the file contents, content type, and file name. return File(stream, contentType, fileName);

 {% endhighlight %}

 {% highlight c# tabtitle="Xamarin" %}

-//Load the file as stream
+//Load the file as stream.
 Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Sample.pdf");
 PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

-//Create the form if the form does not exist in the loaded document

-if (loadedDocument.Form == null)
+//Create the form if the form does not exist in the loaded document. if (loadedDocument.Form == null) loadedDocument.CreateForm();

-    loadedDocument.CreateForm();

-//Load the page
+//Load the page.
 PdfLoadedPage loadedPage = loadedDocument.Pages[0] as PdfLoadedPage;

 //Create PDF Signature field.
 PdfSignatureField signatureField = new PdfSignatureField(loadedPage, "Signature");

-//Set properties to the signature field.

-signatureField.Bounds = new Syncfusion.Drawing.RectangleF(0, 400, 90, 20);
+//Set properties to the signature field. signatureField.Bounds = new Syncfusion.Drawing.RectangleF(0, 400, 90, 20);
 signatureField.ToolTip = "Signature";

-//Add the form field to the existing document.
+//Add the form field to the existing document. loadedDocument.Form.Fields.Add(signatureField);

-loadedDocument.Form.Fields.Add(signatureField);

 //Save the PDF document to stream.
 MemoryStream stream = new MemoryStream();
 loadedDocument.Save(stream);
 //Close the document.
 loadedDocument.Close(true);

-//Save the stream into pdf file
+//Save the stream into pdf file.
 //The operation in Save under Xamarin varies between Windows Phone, Android and iOS platforms.
-Please refer PDF/Xamarin section for respective code samples.

-if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
+Please refer PDF/Xamarin section for respective code samples. if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows) {
-{
     Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("Form.pdf", "application/pdf", stream);
 }
 else
 {
     Xamarin.Forms.DependencyService.Get<ISave>().Save("Form.pdf", "application/pdf", stream);
 }

 {% endhighlight %}